 Got a flat battery?
 This is how to jump start a car with jump leads or bump start it without them

-Whether it’s because of a battery that’s past its best or one that’s flat because the lights were left on, most motorists will find themselves in need of a jump start at some time.
+Whether it’s because of a battery that is past its best or one that is flat because the lights have been left on, most motorists will find themselves in need of a jump start at some time.
 Knowing how to put the spark back in your battery is a useful life skill which could save you a long wait for a recovery service and potentially help you avoid a bill too.

 Slowly over time, your battery will lose its ability to hold a good state of charge.
 Meaning one morning (when you are probably running late) your car will refuse to start.
 This is more likely to happen in cold weather as the temperatures slow down the reactions inside the car battery cells and reduce the voltage.
 In addition, the demands on the car’s electrical system are increased as we use wipers, lights and heaters more in winter.

 When this does happen, being able to jump start your car is critical.
 However, there are some common mistakes people make which could potentially fry your car’s delicate electronics, give you a shock or even cause a fire.
 If you are in any doubt at all, it’s something best left to the professionals, but by reading the guide below you’ll will get a good idea of how to jump start a car correctly and safely.